Carer Innovation Collective: ”Better support for carers, together”

 Jack Ford replied to the topic What’s working right now for identifying hidden carers? in the forum Carer Innovation Collective: ”Better support for carers, together”

-6 days, 21 hours agoFrom what’s working in practice, the biggest shift is moving away from waiting for carers to self-identify and instead being proactive.
+2 months agoFrom what’s working in practice, the biggest shift is moving away from waiting for carers to self-identify and instead being proactive.
 A lot of carers don’t recognise themselves as carers — some take years to realise — so relying on them to come forward just doesn’t work.

 Consistently asking the right questions is making a real differenc…[Read more]